California Rangers Clear Illegal Marijuana Plants In National Park

 The National Park Service, U.S. Forest Service, and other federal agencies are working together to monitor and remove grow sites.
 They use helicopter surveys, satellite imagery, and hiker suggestions to locate hidden farms.

-Visitors also play a vital role.
+In addition to progress, officials admit the problem remains unsolved.
+Every growing season, criminal groups adapt and shift their operations, creating new challenges.
+Rangers say ongoing enforcement, public awareness, and restoration work will be necessary to really protect the parks.
+Visitors also play a vital role in these cases.
 Stay alert and report suspicious activities.
 They can help protect these natural areas.
 Parks stay safe and healthy for future generations by supporting funding for rangers and restoration efforts.

 The recent operation in Sequoia National Park highlights the risk and importance of preserving America’s wilderness.
 Rangers stopped the spread of toxic pesticides into the environment, stopped millions of gallons of stolen water, & pulled thousands of illegal marijuana plants.